 Students who withdraw from a course in the first part of a term and remain registered for a course in the second part of a term are asked to confirm that they plan to return.
 Federal rules do not allow USAHS to rely on a student's previous registration if he or she withdraws from the first course.
+A student is not considered to have withdrawn if USAHS obtains a written confirmation from the

-If the student indicates that he or she will return, and he or she does not return, a federal Return of Title IV funds calculation is processed using the earlier withdrawal date.
+If the student indicates that they will return, and they do not, a federal Return of Title IV funds calculation is processed using the earlier withdrawal date.